+Our ski experts have hand-picked the best French ski resorts for families.
 Finding the right ski resort that the whole family will enjoy is important.
-It’s likely you’ll be in need of a great ski school to keep the kids busy, a variety of pistes to challenge the adults, as well as plenty of activities that you can enjoy together.
+It’s likely you’ll be in need of a great ski school to keep the kids busy.
+Family skiing in France will require a variety of pistes to challenge the adults, as well as plenty of activities that you can enjoy together.

-Les Gets has carved a reputation for itself as one of the best French ski resorts for families proven by the ‘Famille Plus Montagne’ label it has been awarded.
+Les Gets has a reputation for being one of the best French ski resorts for families proven by the ‘Famille Plus Montagne’ label it has been awarded.
 This accolade recognises its impressive facilities and services for children.
 A great example of its child-friendly facilities is the Le Grand Cry area.
 This themed section of the mountain is dedicated to children, with gentle runs offering a safe place to learn away from the main pistes.

-To find out more about the best French ski resorts for families, view our website or speak to our experts on 0207 471 7700
+To find out more about the best French ski resorts for families, view our website.

 Alternatively, speak to our experts on 0207 471 7700 for more information on family skiing in France.